Kodotautas/Data-Engineering/README.md

 5 - Dashboard about Lithuania transport market (cars, motorcycles, ships), pipeline build using GCP tools: Storage, Bigquery, Dataflow, Dataform, Looker Studio

 6 - Simple web app to see the best times to watch planes in Vilnius International Airport (VNO) spot.
 Tools: Python, Flask and deployed on GCP App Engine.

+7 - Python and Rust Performance for Data Engineering comparison.